What Happens If You Leave The Scene of An Accident?

 Hit and run accidents occur in Las Vegas and throughout Nevada each day.
 Over 1,200 people each year die due to hit and run accidents in the United States alone.
-Although Nevada employs some of the strictest hit and run penalties in the nation, it is still an unfortunate and common occurrence on our roadways.
+Although Nevada employs some of the strictest penalties for this type of offence in the nation, it is still an unfortunate and common occurrence on our roadways.
 So, what happens when you flee the scene of an accident?

 Understanding how to proceed following a car accident, as well as Nevada laws regarding hit and run accidents can help keep you protected in the event you ever find yourself in the situation.
 Here’s what you need to know if you ever flee the scene of a car accident: